liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

-   **Notes:** This function should return an estimate of the absolute value of the maximum stable time step for the explicit portion of the IMEX system.
-It is not required, since accuracy-based adaptivity may be sufficient at retaining stability, but this can be quite useful for problems where the IMEX splitting may retain stiff components in :math:`f_E(t,y)`.
+   **Notes:** This function should return an estimate of the absolute value of the maximum stable time step for the explicit portion of the ODE system.
+It is not required, since accuracy-based adaptivity may be sufficient for retaining stability, but this can be quite useful for problems where the explicit right-hand side function :math:`f_E(t,y)` may contain stiff terms.